Betting on Bets: Anytime-Valid Tests for Stochastic Dominance: Introduction

 \section{Introduction}

-\emph{Stochastic dominance (SD),} also known as \emph{stochastic ordering,} is a classical framework for comparing an arbitrary pair of random variables~\citep[see, e.g.,][]{muller2002comparison,shaked2007stochastic}.
-In its simplest form, first-order stochastic dominance (FSD) states that the cumulative distribution function (CDF) of one random variable lies entirely below that of another random variable; higher-order SD notions generalize this idea to integrals of the CDFs.
+\emph{Stochastic dominance (SD),} also known as \emph{stochastic ordering,} is a classical framework for comparing an arbitrary pair of random variables~\citep[e.g.,][]{muller2002comparison,shaked2007stochastic}.
+In its simplest form, first-order SD (FSD) states that the CDF of one variable lies entirely below that of another; higher-order SD notions generalize this idea to iterated integrals of the CDFs.
 Yet, SD is far more complex and nonparametric than dominance in means; in fact, no finite number of moment inequalities implies FSD or higher-order SD~\citep{brockett1992risk}.
-SD is a cornerstone in economics and decision theory~\citep[e.g.,][]{fishburn1970utility,levy1992stochastic,muller2002comparison,whang2019econometric}, where a decision maker (DM) is tasked with comparing uncertain prospects under general classes of utility functions.
+SD is a cornerstone in economics and decision theory~\citep[e.g.,][]{fishburn1970utility,levy1992stochastic,muller2002comparison}, where a decision maker (DM) is tasked with comparing uncertain prospects under general classes of utility functions.

-Recent advances in sequential inference, particularly in the theory of \emph{sequential, anytime-valid inference (SAVI)} based on \emph{e-processes}~\citep{shafer2011test,ramdas2020admissible,ramdas2022game,grunwald2019safe}, motivate us to revisit the problem of SD testing.
-While most classical SD tests are fixed-sample tests with asymptotic validity~\citep[e.g.,][]{mcfadden1989testing,barrett2003consistent,linton2010improved}, the modern framework of SAVI warrant a new look at SD testing because the framework is particularly well-suited to SD testing.
-First, SD testing is popular in applications where the data is inherently sequential---after all, the goal is to compare and order uncertain \emph{prospects} in the future based on past data.
+Recent advances in the theory of \emph{sequential, anytime-valid inference (SAVI)} based on \emph{e-processes}~\citep{shafer2011test,grunwald2019safe,ramdas2020admissible,ramdas2022game} motivate us to revisit the problem of SD testing.
+While most classical SD tests are fixed-sample tests with asymptotic validity~\citep[e.g.,][]{mcfadden1989testing,barrett2003consistent,linton2010improved}, the SAVI framework warrants a new look at SD testing because it is particularly well-suited to this problem.
+First, SD testing is popular in applications where the data are inherently sequential and the goal is to compare and order uncertain prospects in the future based on past data.
 This makes it desirable to use SAVI methods, which provably control the type I error under optional stopping (at adaptively chosen sample sizes).
 Second, e-processes are natural candidates for handling the composite and nonparametric nature of SD testing problems; as we shall see in this paper, these methods do not require any parametric assumptions on the distributions being compared.
 We will also see, particularly in Section~\ref{sec:testing_non_SD_null}, that SD testing itself poses unique challenges to the existing SAVI stack, as it will require both constructing new e-processes and rethinking the roles of null and alternative hypotheses.